TrellixVulnTeam/python3.4_SAJN/Doc/using/cmdline.rst

-.. highlightlang:: sh
+.. highlightlang:: none

 ..
-ATTENTION: You probably should update Misc/python.man, too, if you modify this file.
+ATTENTION: You probably should update Misc/python.man, too, if you modify
+.. this file.

 .. _using-on-general: